[last update: 2011/03/02]

 The following figures show: Left: winter (DJF) sea-level pressure (SLP) averaged over the period 1900-2001.
 The AO index refers to opposing atmospheric pressure patterns in northern middle and high latitudes.
 The blue areas are low pressure areas.
 Right: modern distribution of permafrost in the Northern Hemisphere.
 Continuous permafrost is shown by dark blue colour.
 Discontinuous and sporadic permafrost is shown by light blue color.
 Red and black arrows show main surface air flow (warm and cold, respectively) as generated by the 20th century pattern of SLP.
 The overall wind systems set up by the average winter sea-level pressure appears to represent one of several controls on the present distribution of permafrost in the northern hemisphere. [http://www.climate4you.com/NAOandAO.htm]

 An article in Science Daily: “Winds, Ice Motion Root Cause Of Decline In Sea Ice, Not Warmer Temperatures” [http://www.sciencedaily.com/releases/2004/12/041220010410.htm] states: “Extreme changes in the Arctic Oscillation in the early 1990s -- and not warmer temperatures of recent years -- are largely responsible for declines in how much sea ice covers the Arctic Ocean, with near record lows having been observed during the last three years, University of Washington researchers say.
-It may have happened more than a decade ago, but the sea ice appears to still "remember" those Arctic Oscillation conditions, according to Ignatius Rigor, a mathematician with the UW's Applied Physics Laboratory
+It may have happened more than a decade ago, but the sea ice appears to still "remember" those Arctic Oscillation conditions, according to Ignatius Rigor, a mathematician with the UW's Applied Physics Laboratory”

-NOAA provides updated monthly AO data at: [http://www.cpc.noaa.gov/products/precip/CWlink/daily_ao_index/month_ao_index.shtml]
+NOAA provides updated monthly AO data at: [http://www.cpc.noaa.gov/products/precip/CWlink/daily_ao_index/month_ao_index.shtml] The following figure is from that page.

 A 2010 paper (Ohashu and Tanaka: “Data Analysis of Recent Warming Pattern in the Arctic”, SOLA 2010 Vol 6A [http://www.jstage.jst.go.jp/article/sola/6A/SpecialEdition/1/_pdf] ) states: “variability of the global atmosphere, it is shown that both of decadal variabilities before and after 1989 in the Arctic can be mostly explained by the natural variability of the AO not by the external response due to the human activity”.